alext90/alext90.github.io/_posts/2024-06-28-welcome-to-jekyll.markdown

 ---
 # Cuckoo Search

 The last days I was working on a fun side project: a toolbox with a collection of nature-inspired metaheuristic search algorithms.
-I published the toolbox [here](https://github.com/alext90/natureOptimToolbox/tree/main).
+I published the toolbox called NatOptimToolbox [here](https://github.com/alext90/natureOptimToolbox/tree/main).
 It currently features six search algorithms:
 - Artificial Bee Colony
 - Cuckoo Search
 - Bat Search